Servbot: Other appearances

-The Servbot's iconography has a prominent presence in the Dead Rising series as a form of intertextual reference: for example, the series' protagonists could wear in-game items like helmets with Servbot faces.
+The Servbot design became a recurring reference in Capcom's Dead Rising series and has a prominent presence in the Dead Rising series as a form of intertextual reference.
+In the original game, Frank West can wear a large Servbot mask while fighting zombies.
+The mask subsequently returned in later entries, and coverage of Dead Rising 3 again highlighted its use as a weapon and costume item.
+Its association with the series was sufficiently recognisable that Wired referred to wearing a Servbot mask while discussing the possibility of a Dead Rising sequel.
 The Servbots' appearances in other games developed by Capcom include Bionic Commando, Street Fighter X Tekken, and Onimusha 3: Demon Siege.

-Servbots appear as playable or supporting characters in crossover games such as the Marvel vs. Capcom series, Project X Zone, and Namco x Capcom.
-The Servbot is incorporated into Dead Rising series protagonist Frank West's moveset in the latter's crossover fighting game appearances.
+Servbots also appear as playable characters, supporting characters or visual references in games including Marvel vs. Capcom 2: New Age of Heroes, Namco × Capcom, Project X Zone, Street Fighter X Tekken, Bionic Commando, and Onimusha 3: Demon Siege.
+The Servbot mask was incorporated into Frank West's attacks in his crossover fighting-game appearances, extending the connection established in Dead Rising.

 Promotion and merchandise

 Capcom have used the Servbot character for various promotional purposes.
 The company gave away free Servbot-themed pudding to attendees at the 2000 Tokyo Game Show.
 In 2009, Capcom released a line of limited series Servbot-themed coffee mugs, which were only distributed in South Korea.
 The mugs were personally signed by Servbot creator Keiji Inafune, and contain a drawing of Mega Man on the underside.
 To promote the release of Dead Rising 2, the PlayStation Home service released an update in September 2010 which allowed players to acquire a Servbot helmet from the PlayStation Home Mall for their avatars.
 Servbot figures were placed alongside a statue of Mega Man at the lobby or reception area of Capcom's Tokyo branch office from 2009 until 2011, when they were replaced by statues of Felynes from the Monster Hunter franchise.

 The Servbot was the first line of Bobble Budd branded figures to be produced by Multiverse Studios.
 According to creative director Alan Ning, it was one of several concepts that was originally pitched to retailers, which Capcom was quick to accept.
 Originally sold at San Diego Comic-Con 2010 and later on the Capcom Store, the bobblehead figures became a sales hit and quickly sold out, which encouraged Multiverse to produce more Bobble Budd figures for licensing and promotional work.

 Other noteworthy Servbot-themed merchandise include a collector’s pin featuring Tron Bonne riding a Servbot mecha, and plush toys.